Gov. Kevin Stitt sets special election for recreational marijuana state question

 The deadline to request an absentee ballot for that election is Feb.
 20.

-Early voting will be held 8 a.m.-6 p.m.
-March 2 and March 3, according to the election board.
+Early voting will be held from 8 a.m. to 6 p.m.
+March 2 and March 3, according to the Election Board.

+This year, voters in Arkansas, Maryland, Missouri, North Dakota and South Dakota are considering measures on recreational marijuana.

 US President Joe Biden on Thursday pardoned thousands of Americans convicted of marijuana possession in a major new step towards destigmatizing the drug -- and fulfilling a promise to his supporters a month before midterm elections.